John Ross (American football): 2020 season

 On May 2, 2020, the Bengals declined the fifth-year option on Ross' contract, making him a free agent in 2021.
 He was placed on the reserve/COVID-19 list by the team on August 12, after he left training camp to tend to his son who tested positive for the virus.
 He was activated from the list on August 23.
 On October 30, 2020, Ross tweeted that "It's not a secret that I have requested a trade."
 Despite Ross' statement, he was not traded by the NFL trade deadline.
 He had been placed on the Bengals' inactive list four of the Bengals previous five games as a "healthy scratch" before he was placed on injured reserve on November 14, 2020, after suffering a foot injury in practice.
 He finished the season playing in three games recording only two receptions for 17 yards and zero touchdowns.

 New York Giants

 On March 19, 2021, Ross signed a one-year $2.5 million contract with the New York Giants.
 He was placed on injured reserve on September 1, 2021, to start the season.
 He was activated on October 2.
-In a week 4 game against the New Orleans Saints, Ross saw his first playing time of the season due to injuries to wide receivers Sterling Shepard, and Darius Slayton.
+In a week 4 game against the New Orleans Saints, Ross saw his first playing time of the season due to injuries to wide receivers Sterling Shepard and Darius Slayton.
 Ross recorded three catches for 77 yards and a touchdown in the 27–21 win.
 He appeared in ten games in the 2021 season.
 He finished with 11 receptions for 224 receiving yards and one receiving touchdown.

 Kansas City Chiefs

-Ross signed a reserve/future contract with the Kansas City Chiefs on January 9, 2023.